Post-Master's Certificate Applicants

 Completion and Admission

 If you wish to speak with someone in the Hartford Center about your application, please contact Gwen McGhan by e-mail or phone (814-863-5614).
-You may also contact Xiao Sheng, administrative assistant in the School of Nursing Graduate Program Office (814-863-2211).
+You may also contact Xiao Sheng, administrative assistant in the College of Nursing Graduate Program Office (814-863-2211).

 We look forward to receiving your application and hope you will join our national cohort of students in this program!